aviatoali/professional-development/2022-10-25-web-workers/001-web-workers.md

 ```javascript
    const worker = new Worker('worker.js');
 ```
-2. Send messages from worker to main or main to worker
+2. How do you handle communication between main and the web worker?
 ```javascript
     // In main:
     worker.postMessage('Hello there!');